SteelCompendium/data-md-dse/Bestiary/Fossil Cryptic.md

   target: One creature or object on the ground
   t1: Slide 3
   t2: Slide 2
+  t3: Slide 1
+  effects:
+  - name: 2 Malice
-  t3: 'Slide 1  2 Malice: The distance of the slide is doubled. '
+    effect: 'The distance of the slide is doubled. '
 - name: Dissipate
   type: Triggered Action
   cost: 1 Malice
   keywords:
-  - —
+  - '-'
   distance: Self
   target: Self
   trigger: The cryptic takes damage
   effects:
   - name: Effect
-    effect: 'The cryptic halves the damage, doesn’t suffer any additional effect associated with it, and shifts up to 3 squares. '
+    effect: 'The cryptic halves the damage, doesn''t suffer any additional effect associated with it, and shifts up to 3 squares. '
 - name: First Warning Quake
   type: Villain Action 1
   cost: MGT RR